Megabit/Blazorise/docs/_docs/extensions/datagrid.md

 </DetailRowTemplate>
 ```

 Once it's defined a DetailRow will be visible for every row in the grid.
-If you want to control the visibility of detail-row you can use `RowDetailTrigger` attribute that can be defined in it's parent grid.
+If you want to control the visibility of detail-row you can use `DetailRowTrigger` attribute that can be defined in it's parent grid.

 ```html
 <DataGrid TItem="Employee"